 Mackey says it's also important to opt for healthy, nutrient-rich foods, to keep your body feeling great before and after a run.
 And, equally important, remember to stay hydrated.

 One of the common reasons beginner runners quit before they have a chance to fall in love with the sport is an unfortunate injury.
 "It can be super exciting to get into running, but overdoing it or pushing through new pains can cause major setbacks," says Fayette.

 But that doesn't have to be the case.
-While there's no guaranteed way to prevent a common running injury, Mackey recommends being patient with yourself, especially during the first month of training.
+While there's no guaranteed way to fully prevent risk of injury, Mackey recommends being patient with yourself, especially during the first month of training.
 "Don't feel the need to progress quickly," he says.
 "Your heart and lungs tend to get fit quicker than the muscles, tendons, and ligaments, so embrace taking it a bit easy and including recovery days."

 Fayette is a fan of setting small goals to focus on.
 "I recommend starting with a run/walk combination for a shorter duration of time, then build on the running time and duration of the workout as you go."

 Most importantly, says Fayette: "Listen to your body."